 Well-meaning family and friends may react with concern.
 Sometimes it can be helpful to dig a bit deeper to uncover their fears and respond from there.
 What exactly are they worried about?
 What social skills do they think will be missing from your child’s experience?
 Perhaps a simple explanation of how you will fill that gap is all they need to hear.

 When you choose to homeschool, you may appear to be removing your child from the community’s collective method of raising its children.
 People may wonder if this means your family will now become isolated.
 They may assume that your child will be at home all day and will not have enough of a chance to develop and practice social skills.
-They may know adults who are unable to function in a socially appropriate way, and although there is no reason to connect this outcome with homeschooling, they may wonder if there could be a connection.
+They may know adults who are unable to function in a socially appropriate way.
+While there is no reason to connect this outcome with homeschooling, they may wonder if there could be a connect

-They may be concerned about homeschooling simply because they do not have any experience (yet!) with healthy, well-adjusted, well-socialized homeschoolers.
-It’s likely that they were indoctrinated with the belief that schools are the only place where children can learn what they need to know to succeed socially.
+In addition, they may be concerned about homeschooling simply because they do not have any experience (yet!) with healthy, well-adjusted, well-socialized homeschoolers.
+Moreover, it’s likely that they were indoctrinated with the belief that schools are the only place where children can learn what they need to know to succeed socially.
 Homeschoolers typically prove that wrong, but it may take some time for the people in your life to see that evidence unfold.